emvu826/DNA-Processing/README.md

 # DNA-Processing

+Assignment 2 of Learn to Program: The Fundamentals on Coursera

-This assignment works with DNA and the four types of nucleotides.
+This assignment works with the four types of DNA nucleotides.